jessicarush/git-notes/README.md

 ## Stashing

-If you have un-staged, un-commited changes that you want to "save for later", you can stash them.
+If you have un-staged, un-committed changes that you want to "save for later", you can stash them.

 ```bash
 git stash save "my description"